-To know whether a reverse mortgage is right for you or your family, the U.S. Dept of Housing and Urban Development (HUD) and other agencies have prepared materials for homeowners looking for reverse mortgage counseling.
+To know whether a reverse mortgage is right for you or your family, the U.S. Dept. of Housing and Urban Development (HUD) and other agencies have prepared materials for homeowners looking for reverse mortgage counseling.

-With all FHA-insured Home Equity Conversion Mortgages (HECM), the homeowner is first required to attend an counseling session with a licensed Reverse Mortgage counselor.
-In this session, which can take more than an hour and a half, information and advice is given to the homeowner based on his/her budget and individual reasons for wanting a reverse mortgage.
-The counselor and homeowner(s) review income, any debts or existing mortgages, monthly expenses including medical, home improvement plans, cash flow, and other relevant factors.
+With all FHA-insured Home Equity Conversion Mortgages (HECM), the homeowner is first required to attend a counseling session with a licensed Reverse Mortgage counselor.
+In this session, which can take more than an hour and a half, reverse mortgage counselors present information and advice to the homeowner based on his/her budget and individual reasons for wanting a reverse mortgage.
+HUD reverse mortgage counselors review income, any debts or existing mortgages, monthly expenses including medical, home improvement plans, cash flow, and other relevant factors with the homeowner.
 This session can be held over the phone or in person.

 You can also expect to learn about: